Key Takeaways

 Notable differences:

-NUMBER(p,s).INTEGERis an alias forNUMBER(38)and lacks the compact storage of a true 4-byte integer. - SQLite uses dynamic typing — any integer you declare gets stored in 1–8 bytes depending on value, regardless of the declared type name.
+NUMBER(p,s).INTEGERis an alias forNUMBER(38)and lacks the compact storage of a true 4-byte integer. - SQLite uses dynamic typing.
+Any integer you declare gets stored in 1 to 8 bytes depending on value, regardless of the declared type name.

 - MySQL supports

-UNSIGNED—INT UNSIGNEDdoubles the positive range (0 to ~4.3B).
+UNSIGNED.INT UNSIGNEDdoubles the positive range to 0 through roughly 4.3 billion.
 No other major database supports this modifier. - Use

 DECIMALorNUMERICfor monetary values in all databases.
 Never useFLOATorDOUBLEfor money.